-- (c) confidentiality of corporate information; - (d) fair dealing with the issuer's security holders, customers, suppliers, competitors and employees; - (e) compliance with laws, rules and regulations; and - (f) reporting of any illegal or unethical behavior. - 3.9 The board should be responsible for monitoring compliance with the code.
+- The board should adopt a written code of business conduct and ethics (a code).
+The code should be applicable to directors, officers and employees of the issuer.
+The code should constitute written standards that are reasonably designed to promote integrity and to deter wrongdoing.
+In particular, it should address the following issues: - (a) conflicts of interest, including transactions and agreements in respect of which a director or executive officer has a material interest; - (b) protection and proper use of corporate assets and opportunities; - (c) confidentiality of corporate information; - (d) fair dealing with the issuer's security holders, customers, suppliers, competitors and employees; - (e) compliance with laws, rules and regulations; and - (f) reporting of any illegal or unethical behaviour. - 3.9 The board should be responsible for monitoring compliance with the code.
 Any waivers from the code that are granted for the benefit of the issuer's directors or executive officers should be granted by the board (or a board committee) only.